r3h6/TYPO3.EXT.oauth2_server/README.md

 ```

 For the authorization code grant you must create a frontend login and a consent page.<br>
-This extensions provides a Typoscript setup with a basic design.
+This extension provides a Typoscript setup with a basic design.

 Create a sysfolder and add a client record.